chrisjwalk/angular-element-starter/README.md

 ## Publish + Serve

 Run `npm run publish`.
-App with do a prod build and bundle output files into `dist/` directory.
+App will do a prod build and bundle output files into `dist/` directory.
 Run `npm run serve:dist` to start a local server.

 ## Code scaffolding